brennanbrown/django-project/README.md

 #### Python installation on Ubuntu

+On Ubuntu 20.04 and later, Python 3 comes pre-installed.
 Check first to see if you have the tools required already installed:

     $ python3 --version
-    $ pip --version
+    $ pip3 --version

-Head over to the [official Python website](https://www.python.org/downloads/) and download the installer Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).
+Head over to the [official Python website](https://www.python.org/downloads/) and download the installer Also, be sure to have `git` donwloaded and available in your PATH as well.

 You can install Python and pip easily with apt install, just run the following commands:

     $ sudo apt install python3
+    $ sudo apt install python3-pip

+There are a few more packages and development tools to install to ensure that we have a robust setup for our programming environment:

-    $ sudo apt install pip3
+    $ sudo apt install -y build-essential libssl-dev libffi-dev python3-dev

 If you need to update `pip`, you can make it using `pip`!
 Cool right?
 After running the following command, just open again the command line and be happy.